-Lindsey R. Swindall joined the College of Arts and Letters in January 2015.
-She has a B.A. in History from the University of South Carolina and a Master's and Doctorate in African American Studies from the University of Massachusetts, Amherst.
-She has written several books in African American Studies including The Politics of Paul Robeson's Othello and Paul Robeson: A Life of Activism and Art.
+Lindsey R. Swindall joined the School of Humanities, Arts, and Social Sciences in January 2015.
+She has a B.A. in History from the University of South Carolina and Master's and Doctoratal degrees in African American Studies from the University of Massachusetts, Amherst.
+She has written several books in the field of African American Studies including The Politics of Paul Robeson's Othello and Paul Robeson: A Life of Activism and Art.
 Her book The Path to the Greater, Freer, Truer World: Southern Civil Rights and Anticolonialism, 1937-1955 came out in paperback in 2019.
-She also co-edited a volume of documents on Food Studies called American Appetites and contributed a chapter on Michelle Obama's food reform to the volume Dethroning the Deceitful Pork Chop.
-Her writing has been published in academic and literary journals including James Baldwin Review, New Jersey Studies, The Volunteer, Lunch Ticket, Litro Magazine and The MacGuffin.
+She also co-edited a volume of historical documents on Food Studies called American Appetites and contributed a chapter on Michelle Obama's food reform to the volume Dethroning the Deceitful Pork Chop.
+Her writing has been published in academic and literary journals including James Baldwin Review, New Jersey Studies, The Volunteer, Lunch Ticket, Litro Magazine, The MacGuffin and Stevens own literary journal Palaver.
 She was selected to participate in the New Jersey Council for the Humanities Public Scholar program from 2017-19 which included facilitating discussions on race and U.S. history at venues across the state.
 She teaches CAL 103 and 105 as well as courses in U.S. History.

 - Student Trivia Club Chair

 - First Year Reader Program - Book Selection Committee Member

 - President's Task Force on Equity and Inclusive Excellence Member